cambridge-ceu/csd3/systems/software.md

 # Software

 The CEU software repository is here, /usr/local/Cluster-Apps/ceuadmin/.
-As of November 2022, the list is [^original]
+As of November 2022, the list[^original] is as follows,

 ```
  [1] "alpine"          "aria2"           "bcftools"        "bedops"